-Nigeria experiencing marked increase in COVID-19 cases — INVESTIGATION
+Nigeria experiencing marked increase in COVID-19 cases — Investigation

 Unlike the second wave of the coronavirus pandemic, Nigeria is experiencing significant increase in new COVID-19 cases in recent times.

-Statistics obtained by Vanguard from the Nigeria Centre for Disease Control, NCDC, showed marked increased in the number of daily confirmed cases as from the 1st of July, 2021 with 74 cases.
+Statistics obtained by Vanguard from the Nigeria Centre for Disease Control, NCDC, showed marked increase in the number of daily confirmed cases from the 1st of July, 2021 with 74 cases.

 As of the 5th of September, 2021, Nigeria had carried out a total of 2,779,725 PCR tests, recorded a total of 195,511 confirmed cases of coronavirus and 2,552 deaths since inception of the pandemic in all the 36 states and the Federal Capital Territory, FCT, Abuja.